 * Higher oven temperature–I prefer 425 degrees–will caramelize the veggies while retaining good texture (i.e., no mushy vegetables).

 * Since it is the side of the veggie touching the baking sheet that will brown first, check for doneness by peeking underneath after 15-20 minutes of roasting.
-I tend to roast for less time than most recipes call for–just enough time to get a good color and feel al dente when poked with the tip of a sharp knife.
+I tend to roast for less time than many recipes call for–just enough time to get good color and feel al dente when poked with the tip of a sharp knife.
 The key is to keep checking.
 Add 5-minute increments as necessary.

 * If browned but not cooked through, stir and reduce oven temp to 375 degrees until cooked to your liking.
 This may happen when roasting larger pieces.